Abrams, Daniel (Engineering Sciences and Applied Mathematics, 2011-2012)

 The focus of my project was to utilize teaching methodologies in a Communication and Legal Reasoning course that increase student engagement in class with particular focus on the subject matter’s “threshold concepts.”
 My goal was for students to achieve a deeper understanding of the threshold concepts necessary for legal analysis and writing and engage in critical thinking during class.
 I used the problematized teaching method, in which I related the class topic to a real life problem and then gave the students the opportunity to think through the problem prior to the lecture.

-Keywords: threshold concepts, problematized teaching, student engagement
+Keywords: threshold concepts, problematized teaching, student engagement_______________________________________________________________________________________

 Huang, Chiang-Ching Spencer (Preventive Medicine, 2009-2010)

-Bioinformatics: Small Class Teaching in Medical School
+Project Title: Bioinformatics: Small Class Teaching in Medical School

 Mentor: Rick McGee